HaoWeiHe/NLPTools/README.md

 # Pipeline NLP

 Pipeline NLP is a toolkit to demo the different between syntatic information and semantic information.
-See attachment pdf to get more information.
+See attachment - pdf file - to get more information.

 ## Functionality
 ```